[ Meet the Program Committee ]

 Michael Coppola is a Co-Founder and Principal Security Researcher at Catalyst Security.
 He previously worked at Azimuth Security (now L3Harris Trenchant) and has nearly 20 years of vulnerability research experience.
 Michael is based in NYC and his main focus areas include mobile exploitation and using AI to automate bug discovery.

-The Call for Papers is now open.
+Call for Papers is closed